People in Ketoland like to point out that ‘there is no such thing as an essential carbohydrate‘.

 Foods that contain more vitamins tend to be more satiating, but only up to a point.
 There appears to be a level for many of the vitamins (beyond what can be provided by nutrient-dense whole foods) where they do not provide additional benefit, at least in terms of satiety.

-While the ONI for vitamins is typically around six times the minimum Recommended Dietary Allowance, higher levels (that can only be achieved with supplementation) don’t provide additional benefit.
+While the ONI for vitamins is typically around six times the minimum Recommended Dietary Allowance, higher levels (that can only be achieved with supplementation) don’t provide additional benefits.
 Adding more vitamins into the system beyond the ONIs (unless you have a measured clinical deficiency of a particular nutrient) means you’re likely just creating expensive, brightly coloured pee!

 The table below shows our ONI stretch targets for men and women.